So you want to start an online business – but with so many website builders to choose from, how do you know which is the right one for you?

 Well, ‘yes’ if you’re only planning a small store, but if you want a no-nonsense approach to business and anticipate your store growing quite large (e.g. beyond 50 products) then BigCommerce might be the better long-term investment.

 BigCommerce exists purely for online traders, and its most basic plan includes the sort of specialist ecommerce features you’d have to dig up in Wix’s App Store, which makes building your store very easy.
+You can check out our in-depth BigCommerce cost breakdown to see to get into the nitty-gritty of it.

 Even expensive BigCommerce templates can prove good value for money.
 Two hundred bucks might sound expensive for an expertly-designed, mobile-ready, ecommerce template, but consider this in the grand scheme of things: